 The government has announced tax amendments to the FinTech and innovation legislation to ensure access for finance and insurance ventures and to implement minor technical adjustments.
 A draft of the amendments has been made available for comment by 10 November 2017.

-ESICs are required to report annually on qualifying investments under the tax incentives arrangements.
-The 31 July 2017 due date has been extended to 31 August 2017.
+ESICs are required to report annually on qualifying investments under the tax incentives arrangements no later than 31 July for the immediately preceding financial year.

 - Article (March 29, 2017): Tax Incentives in Australia For Innovation